-The EC6 I&C design incorporates a key safety principle found in all previous CANDU plants; that of defense-in-depth of the nuclear plant design.
-This approach consists of multiple layers, with the first three being the process system, the protective system(s) and the containment system.
+A key safety principle behind the EC6 I&C design (dating back to the original CANDU 6 design) is the defense-in-depth concept of the nuclear plant design.
+This consists of multiple layers, with the first three being the process system, the protective system(s) and the containment system.
 The design is such that these systems act independent of one another, and as each is high reliability, the probability of a significant release of radioactive material to the public domain is extremely small [1].
 Thus a fundamental principle in the I&C architecture is to ensure independence between safety and control is not compromised.

-All CANDU plants have safety systems that are physically and functionally separate and independent from the control systems - and from each other.
-CANDU power reactors employ two equally capable reactor shutdown systems (SDSs), each capable of shutting down the reactor using entirely separate means during any postulated accident condition (see Figure 1).
+From the very outset, this led to the requirement for the safety systems to be physically and functionally separate and independent from the control systems - and from each other.
+CANDU power reactors employ two equally capable reactor shutdown systems (SDSs), each capable of shutting down the reactor using entirely separate means during any postulated accident condition (see Figure 3).

-Figure 1.
+Figure 3.
 CANDU Shutdown Systems